rssrwn/semla-flow/README.md

 ## Datasets

+For ease-of-use we have provided the processed data files in a Google drive [here](https://drive.google.com/drive/folders/1rHi5JzN05bsGRGQUcWRmDu-Ilfoa9EAT?usp=sharing).
+Copy the folder called `smol` from the QM9 or GEOM drugs folders and point to the `smol` folder when running the scripts.
+For example, pass `--data_path path/to/data/qm9/smol` to the script you wish to run.

+### Data Prep

 We copied the code from MiDi (https://github.com/cvignac/MiDi) to download the QM9 dataset and create the data splits.
 We provide the code to do this, as well as create the _Smol_ internal dataset representation used for training in the `notebooks/qm9.ipynb` notebook.

 For GEOM Drugs we also follow the URLs provided in the MiDi repo.
 GEOM Drugs is preprocessed using the `preprocess.py` script.
 GEOM Drugs URLs from MiDi are as follows: